DETAILED ACTION

 Allowable Subject Matter

-Claim 4 is objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.
-If claim 4 is rewritten in independent form to include all of the limitations of the base claim, the emphasized limitation, “a vibration device that is located within apical region or is located within the handle” (claim 1, lines 14-15) should be deleted.
+Claims 4 and 24 are objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.
+If claim 4 is rewritten into independent form to include all of the limitations of the base claim, the limitation, “or is located within the handle” (claim 1, lines 14-15) should be deleted.
+If claim 24 is rewritten into independent form to include all the limitations of the base claim, claim 23 should be deleted.

 Conclusion